Spinal Cord Injury & Disease Research

 This year we expect that several research grants will be awarded by the Board of Curators of the University of Missouri to investigators who are employees or staff members of public or private educational, health care, voluntary health associations or research institutions located in Missouri.
 The Missouri State Bills that established the SCIRP require that the entire research project will be conducted and completed within the state of Missouri.
 Based on the recommendation of the Advisory Board of the Spinal Cord Injury Research Program and approval by the University of Missouri Board of Curators, a maximum of up to $250,000 per award will be available for exceptional projects.

-The Advisory Board’s objectives for the grants are (1) to bring new investigators, and investigators who are experienced in other areas, into research on spinal cord injuries and diseases, and (2) to enable investigators, particularly junior investigators, to test new ideas on a small scale and then use the pilot data to develop subsequent competitive applications for long term funding from other sources.
-“Junior investigators” may include persons conducting dissertation projects, as well as postdoctoral research appointments for recent graduates.
+The Advisory Board’s objectives for the grants are (1) to bring new investigators, and investigators who are experienced in other areas, into research on spinal cord injuries and diseases, and (2) to enable investigators, particularly those new to the field, to test new ideas on a small scale and then use the pilot data to develop subsequent competitive applications for long term funding from other sources.
+Investigators “new to the field” may include persons conducting dissertation projects, as well as postdoctoral research appointments for recent graduates.
 The UM SCIRP funds proposals in a number of areas involving pathological conditions of the spinal cord:

 - studies of spinal cord injuries that lead to paralysis, loss of sensation, spasticity, pain, etc.